Gikoskos/libvoids/README.md

 cmake .. -G "MinGW Makefiles"
 ```

-The Debug build, builds all the tests together with the library, and not separately, and the final binary has debugging symbols:
+The Debug build builds all the tests together with the library, not separately, and the final binary has debugging symbols:

 ```
 cmake .. -DCMAKE_BUILD_TYPE=Debug
 ```

+## How to use

+TODO

 ## Data Structures